raphtlw-work/dvops-project-dcf/new_file.md

 ## Overview

-This project is a web-based Coin Flip Game where users can register, log in, and play a coin flip game to earn or lose credits.
+This project is a web-based Coin Decider where users can register, log in, and play a coin flip game to earn or lose credits.
 The application is built using a combination of TypeScript, JavaScript, and HTML/CSS, with a backend powered by Express.js and a PostgreSQL database managed through Drizzle ORM.

 ## Website Functionality